Kingcoder44/Android-Developement/Compose Projects/ScholarSpace/Readme.md

 ---

 ## 🎯 Key Features
-- 📊 **Dashboard Screen**: View tasks, upcoming study sessions, and productivity stats at a glance.
-- 🗂️ **Add Subject Cards**: Organize your subjects with beautiful cards and easily add new ones.
+- 📚 **Add Subjects** — Organize your subjects with colorful, customizable subject cards.
-- ✅ **Subject-Specific Task Management**: Add and manage tasks for each subject based on priority (High/Medium/Low).
+- ✅ **Add Tasks & Set Priorities** — Stay on top of your assignments and tasks with priority-based organization.
-- ⏱️ **Study Session Timer**: Focus and manage your time with an integrated study timer.
+- ⏳ **Study Session Timer** — Focus mode with a built-in study timer.
-- ✍️ **Compose-Based Modern UI**: Responsive, fluid interface built entirely with Jetpack Compose.
+- 📊 **Dashboard Overview** — Get an easy-to-understand overview of pending tasks, completed tasks, and total study time.
+- 🎯 **Set Study Goals** — Define and track weekly or monthly study hour goals.
+- ⏱️ **Track Studied Hours** — Automatically keep track of your study time — both subject-wise and overall.
+- 💡 **Clean Architecture (MVVM)** — Smooth experience with modern Android best practices.

 ---